michaelbzhu/mnist_flow_matching/README.md

 much of the scaffolding/utility code was based on assignments from [MIT's Introduction to Flow Matching and Diffusion Models course](https://diffusion.csail.mit.edu/)
 - credit to [Peter E. Holderrieth](https://www.peterholderrieth.com/) and [Ezra Erives](https://eerives.me/)

+## ideas for further experiments
+- try a harder dataset than MNIST to see if perf gap widens between DiT and UNet